wiheto/MMA_of_brain_networks/reproduceability/README.md

 As the `./as_is` is far from a useful way for anyone to redo the analysis, I will be adding a `./clean` which will be in python the entire way and perform the same analysis.

+Python files also include jupyter notebook versions for readability purposes.

 # Structure of ./clean

 Once ./as_is is finished I will get working on ./clean